ICESAT-2HackWeek/learning-resources/docs/logistics/schedule.md

 ### 10:00 to 11:00 AM: Office hours

 * have questions?
 Need help with the materials so far?
 Come chat with an instructor during office hours!

+### 11:00 to 12:30 AM: Jupyter and iPython

+*Lead Instructor: Lindsey Heagy/Fernando Perez*

+* introduction to our shared computing environment
+* principles of open science

+### 12:30 to 1:00 PM: Office hours

+* have questions?
+Need help with the materials so far?
+Come chat with an instructor during office hours!
+And of course get in touch on Slack too - we know the continuous/overlapping sessions could make for a long day, so be sure to take care of yourself and don't feel like you need to attend every moment!

 ________________________________________________________